Maryland Weather: Showers and storms could return to the Baltimore area

 Waves of low pressure will ride along the front bringing periodic chances for showers and storms.

-One of those waves will move over the area overnight bringing an increase possibility of showers and storms.
+One of those waves will move over the area overnight bringing an increased possibility of showers and storms.

 The highest rain chances overnight through Wednesday morning will be across Southern Maryland and the Lower Eastern Shore—places closer to the front.